sabzco/kubit-docs/docs/en/account/login.md

 ### Invitation Link (Kubit User)

-If your membership type is Kubit User, you can log in by clicking the link sent to your email or phone number.
+If your membership type is **Kubit User**, you can log in by clicking the link sent to your email or phone number.

 If you did not previously have an account, you will be directed to the [registration page](https://panel.kubit.ir/en/register/).
 By [creating a user account](../register), you will join the relevant organization.